janogonzalez/janogonzalez.github.io/_posts/2024-01-01-my-favorite-music-of-2023.md

 - Saved as a favorite
 - Listened to at least a few times

-## Bestial Devastation / Morbid Visions - Cavalera Conspiracy
+## Bestial Devastation / Morbid Visions - Cavalera

 Classic South American Metal aggression refined for the 21th century.
 Max and Iggor Cavalera re-record the first 2 Sepultura releases, Bestial Devastation